Economic Development and Available Property

 Flossmoor has four major commercial areas: Downtown Flossmoor, Southwest Flossmoor, Flossmoor Commons and Governors Triangle.

 Flossmoor’s vibrant central business district is home to a mix of small businesses, government buildings, multi-family and single-family housing and a modern Metra Electric station.
 In the late 1990s, the historic train station was redeveloped into Flossmoor Station Restaurant & Brewery, which is a thriving craft brewery that attracts customers from around the region.
 The Bistro on Sterling and Dunning’s Market round out the dining options in downtown Flossmoor.
 Small businesses like Conservatory Vintage & Vinyl, Tovar Shoe Repair and Healthy Hounds also make their home in downtown Flossmoor.
 A few retail locations are available.
-The Village also owns a property that is ideal for transit-oriented multi-use development, only steps away from the train station.
+The Village also owns a .88-acre property that is ideal for transit-oriented multi-use development, only steps away from the train station.

 Southwest Flossmoor is the newest commercial area in Flossmoor at the corner of Vollmer Road and Crawford Avenue.
 It is anchored by a Meijer Superstore that opened in 2016.
-Joining Meijer are Buona Beef, Jersey Mike’s, Starbucks, Captain Hooks and an AT&T store.
-The development was a former TIF district.
-The Village of Flossmoor made infrastructure improvements to streets, sewers and water in this area were paid for with Village TIF funding in excess of $685,000 to facilitate future development.
+The site has direct access to a major interstate and Vollmer Road, which is a main artery for people traveling eastbound.
+Recent infrastructure improvements to streets, sewers and water in this area were paid for with Village TIF funding in excess of $685,000 to facilitate future development.
 Four outlots have yet to be developed with in the Meijer subdivision.
-The Village owns approximately 30 acres of land east of Meijer and is seeking a development proposal for the property.
-Learn more on this information sheet.
+The Village owns approximately 30 acres of land east of Meijer and is seeking development proposals for the property.

-Flossmoor Commons is located along Vollmer Road on the border with Olympia Fields.
+Flossmoor Commons is located along Vollmer Road between Governors Highway and Kedzie Avenue.
 More than 30,000 vehicles pass by Flossmoor Commons each day.
-Flossmoor Commons is home to Kingsberry Waffle House, Kluger Furs, Lou Malnati’s, Siam Thai, First Merchants Bank and independent grocer Sunrise Health Foods.
-A number of retail occupancies - including a recently vacated restaurant space - are available in Flossmoor Commons.
-For more information, contact Matt Tarshis at Frontline Real Estate Partners at 847-780-8063.
+Flossmoor Commons is home to Kingsberry Waffle House, Kluger Furs, Lou Malnati’s, First Merchants Bank and independent grocer Sunrise Health Foods — all regional destinations for shoppers.
+There are a few retail and office spaces currently available in Flossmoor Commons